miltontony/mc2/README.rst

 .. image:: http://note.io/1s0ZMdb
     :align: center

-Once saved, GitHub will have generate the unique keys you will need to complete the OAuth setup:
+Once saved, GitHub will have generated the unique keys you will need to complete the OAuth setup:

 .. image:: http://note.io/1Aq99U8